-During Easter 2018, the REAP Project will once again travel to Ibanda, Uganda for 10 days to take on our second mission trip.
-Our team are excited to be returning to Ryamugwizi Primary School, to continue to help the community grow and develop.
-This time 10 men will travel – 7 of the original group and 3 new faces.
+During Easter 2018, the REAP Project once again travelled to Uganda for 10 days to take on our second mission trip.
+Our team were excited to be returning to continue to help the school and community grow and develop.
+This time 10 men travelled – 7 of the original group and 3 new faces.

-Fundraising so far has amounted to £17,000.
-Adding this to our surplus money raised from REAP 2014, we now have a total of £30,000 to contribute towards REAP 2018.
-A massive thank you to all our family, friends and anyone else who has so far donated to our cause.
-This has allowed us to reach our initial target of £27,500 to add another water tank onto the school and finance the construction of a staff accommodation block to help teachers with long commutes stay at the school in order improve the standard of teaching at Ryamugwizi.
-Due to exceeding our initial target, we now have a revised target of £40,000 to carry out more plans to help the community in areas such as education, health promotion and small business projects.
+Fundraising for our trip amounted to more than £23,000.
+Adding this to our surplus money raised from REAP 2014, we had a total of £36,000 to contribute towards REAP 2018.
+This fundraising allowed us to exceed our initial target of £27,500.
+The funds amounting to our initial target were used to add another water tank onto the school and finance the construction of a staff accommodation block.
+This was vitally important as it will allow teachers with long commutes stay at the school in order to improve the standard of teaching at Ryamugwizi.
+Due to exceeding our initial target, we were also able to carry out the securing of a natural spring that will provide clean, fresh water for the community for years to come.
+As well as more projects in areas of education, health promotion and small business opportunities.

-Northern Ireland Author Tony Macaulay jumps on board!
+Northern Ireland Author Tony Macaulay Part of the Team

-We are very proud to announce that one of our new team members is none other than bestselling author, broadcaster and peacebuilder, Tony Macaulay.
+We are very proud that one of our new team members for this trip was none other than bestselling author, broadcaster and peacebuilder, Tony Macaulay.
 Tony has spent the past 30 years building peace and reconciliation at home and abroad, working with hundreds of youth and community groups to break down barriers of mistrust, hatred and division.
 He has applied his experience and learning into leadership development and management of change and transition in many voluntary, public and private sector organisations.

-Tony will be blogging live from Uganda, detailing his and the team’s experiences during our trip.
-To read the live blog, when we are in Ryamugwizi during Easter 2018, please visit Tony’s website at tonymacaulayauthor.com.
-We are very privileged to have Tony on-board with us and we are looking forward to his contribution towards REAP 2018.
+During our trip Tony blogged live from Uganda, detailing his and the team’s experiences.
+To read Tony’s blog, ‘Stories from Uganda’ please visit Tony’s website at tonymacaulayauthor.com/stories-from-uganda/.
+We are very privileged to have Tony as part of the REAP team and thank him for his contribution towards REAP 2018.